BlazingRockStorm/sentiment-ai/README.md

 ✨ A gem that use Generative AI for data sentiment analysis ✨

-The styling is to look like Sentimental, a tribute to the song Shunkan Sentimental
+The styling is to look like Sentimental, a tribute to the song Shunkan Sentimental by SCANDAL

 ## Installation